Two more deaths recorded in Hastings

-There were two more coronavirus deaths recorded in the latest 24-hour period in Hastings, after thousands of deaths across England were added retrospectively.
+There were two more coronavirus deaths recorded over the weekend in Hastings.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Hastings.